Observation of non-Markovian micro-mechanical Brownian motion: Results

 The starting point of this analysis is Eq.~(\ref{Spectrum}).
 From the homodyne measurement, samples of statistically independent subsets of time series are formed, and data sets are obtained as Fourier transforms thereof.
 For each of these independently distributed Fourier transforms, one identifies the optimal $k$ in Eq.~(\ref{Spectrum}) with $I(\omega)= C \omega^k$ that minimises the least square deviation within a suitable frequency interval ${[}\omega_{\rm min}, \omega_{\rm max}{]}$ centred around $\Omega$.
 Here $\omega_{\rm min}= 885$~kHz and $\omega_{\rm max}= 945$~kHz are chosen, but the results are largely independent of that choice.
 Interestingly, it is the comparably low mechanical $Q$-factor that allows for the assessment of a relatively large frequency interval.
 For each individual data set, several different values of the power $k$ are compatible with the data, which is an unsurprising finding in the light of the presence of noise in the data.
 Given the large data set that is available, however, one can arrive at an estimate of the optimal coefficient $k$ with large statistical significance.

-The main experimental result is shown in Fig.~\ref{Fig:histogram}.
+The main experimental result is shown in Fig.~\ref{Fig:histogram} \jens{(see also note 6 of the supplementary material)}.
 The histogram over all optimal power estimates yields $k=-2.30\pm 1.05$, which is a clear deviation from $k=1$ for a locally Ohmic bath density, hence signifying a remarkably strong departure from Markovianity. \je{It is well known that an Ohmic spectral density leads in the weak coupling and high temperature regimes to Markovian dynamics \cite{OConnell2010,FlemingHu}.
 To further strengthen our analysis, we further make this link quantitative: We show that a deviation from a local Ohmic spectral density -- which is precisely what is observed -- leads to quantifiable non-Markovian dynamics.}